 In Brazil, as early as 2011, international companies began to organize themselves in the search for opportunities for mining rights that would contain occurrences of litiniferous pegmatites, focusing on the region that had produced lithium until then.
 This region is in the northeastern part of the state of Minas Gerais and involves several municipalities, including Araçuaí, Itinga, Coronel Murta, Rubelita, Virgem da Lapa, Salinas.
 The focus of attention was, therefore, the Araçuaí Pegmatitic District, particularly the Itinga Pegmatitic Field, where spodumene had already been produced at Companhia Brasileira de Litio since 1993 and, previously, at Companhia Arqueana de Minérios e Metais Ltda (now Sigma Lithium).
-The MGLIT Bandeira ore body is in an area adjacent to these two companies (Figure 2-1).
+The MGLIT Empreendimentos Ltda (MGLIT) Bandeira orebody is adjacent to these two companies (Figure 2-1).

-Figure 2-1: Location of the MGLIT Bandeira Target in the State of Minas Gerais, Brazil
+Figure 2-1: Location of the Bandeira Target in the State of Minas Gerais, Brazil